grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 ## Time difference of 3.776 secs
 {% endhighlight %}

 And look at that.
 Just over 3 seconds to run the full 20k simulation!
+(Can you beat that?
+Let me know in the comments...)

 All that hard work deserves a nice plot, don't you think?